biddster/node-red-contrib-hs100/README.md

 ## Turn off

 ## Obtain power consumption data

+The HS100 is a simple switch and does not support consumption.
+The HS110 includes the power consumption feature.

+I have been told that the power consumption feature is working with the Australian version of the HS110.

+I don't have an HS110 to test with though.

 To obtain the power consumption, send a message to this node's input with the topic or payload set to `consumption`.
 The consumption data will be sent via this node's output in `msg.payload`.